webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 Either chain is fine for most purposes.
 The old (expired) chain is Leaf (your cert) > R3 > DST Root CA X3 - so if you still see the old chain then you need to review further steps to resolve.

-If you require (for compatibility reasons, such as old Android and other devices that don't know about *ISRG Root X1*) the chain to be *Leaf (your cert) > R3 > ISRG Root X1 > DST Root CA X3*, you need to install the version of the *ISRG Root X1* cert which is cross signed (issued) by *DST Root CA X3*. https://letsencrypt.org/certs/isrg-root-x1-cross-signed.der
+If you require (for compatibility reasons, such as old Android and other devices that don't know about *ISRG Root X1*) the chain to be *Leaf (your cert) > R3 > ISRG Root X1 > DST Root CA X3*, you need to install the version of the *ISRG Root X1* cert which is cross signed (issued) by *DST Root CA X3*. https://letsencrypt.org/certs/isrg-root-x1-cross-signed.der into the *Trusted Certification Authorities* machine store using certlm.msc.

 If no other solution works or for any other reason you cannot update client trusts stores etc, you may consider moving your certificate to a new Certificate Authority.